TUDelft-PRIME-Books/Linear-Algebra/Chapter7/LeastSquares.md

   \right).
 $$

-The least squares solution can be read off from the last column in this matrix.
+The least-squares solution can be read off from the last column in this matrix.

 $$
   \hat{\vect{x}} =  \left(\begin{array}{c}